What Does it Take to Be a Computer User Support Specialist?

 Writing: Communicating effectively in writing as appropriate for the needs of the audience.

 There were about 636,600 jobs for Computer User Support Specialist in 2016 (in the United States).
 New jobs are being produced at a rate of 11.3% which is above the national average.
 The Bureau of Labor Statistics predicts 72,100 new jobs for Computer User Support Specialist by 2026.
-There will be an estimated 55,500 positions for Computer User Support Specialist per year.
+Due to new job openings and attrition, there will be an average of 55,500 job openings in this field each year.